Anthony Trollope: Return to England

 Although Trollope had been happy and comfortable in Ireland, he felt that as an author, he should live within easy reach of London.
 In 1859, he sought and obtained a position in the Post Office as Surveyor to the Eastern District, comprising Essex, Suffolk, Norfolk, Cambridgeshire, Huntingdonshire, and most of Hertfordshire.

-Later in that year he moved to Waltham Cross, about 12 mi from London in Hertfordshire, where he lived until 1871.
+Later that year, he moved to Waltham Cross, about 12 mi from London in Hertfordshire, where he lived until 1871.